Changing your course

 Sometimes students have to withdraw from a course, or will need to repeat a year because of strong personal reasons.
 Student Finance England call these 'compelling personal reasons' (CPR).
 They could include for example; illness, or a personal or family crisis.

-Where Student Finance England consider that a student is repeating study, or has failed to complete their most recent previous course because of 'compelling personal reasons' they can award an extra year of Tuition Fee Loan and Maintenance/Special Support Grant.
+Where Student Finance England consider that a student is repeating study, or has failed to complete their most recent previous course because of 'compelling personal reasons' they can award an extra year of Tuition Fee Loan.

 This is in addition to the extra year that everybody has as part of their 'standard entitlement' and is awarded in the first year of the new course, or for the year the student is repeating.